Huntthee/D20Bot/README.md

 Created a simple chat bot to roll a 20 sided die and output the result to the twitch chat for DnD games!

+Initially the bot was to be used for D20 rolls but seeing the possibilities I will be adding further chat commands and potentially allowing the bot to be used on other channels via the twitch authentication process.
+But that will be later.

 Attributions:
 ---
 [Twitch Devs](https://dev.twitch.tv/docs/irc) is where I figured out how to do this!